Features

 The Compounds window is used for searching in the compound words dictionary.

-Compounds window, search by kanji mode Compounds window, search by reading/meaning mode
+Compounds window, search by kanji Compounds window, search by reading/meaning

 Two modes of search are supported: search by kanji and search by reading/meaning.